bmrf/tron/README.md

 13. **Reduce system restore space**: Restrict System Restore to only use 7% of available hard drive space

 13. **Disable sleep mode**: Tron uses `caffeine.exe` to disable sleep mode when the script starts.
 At the end of the script it resets power settings to Windows defaults.
-Using Tron's `-p` flag prevents resetting power settings to Windows default.
+Using the `-p` flag prevents resetting power settings to Windows default.

 ## STAGE 1: Tempclean